pifroggi/vs_align/README.md

 Reference clip that misaligned clip will be aligned to.
 Output will have these dimensions.
 Must be in RGB format.

 __*`mask`* (optional)__
-Use a mask clip to exclude areas (in white) from warping, like for example a watermark or text.
-Masked areas will instead be warped like the surrounding pixels.
+Use a mask clip to exclude areas in white from warping, like for example a watermark or text that is only on one clip.
+Masked areas will instead be warped like the surroundings.
 Can be a static single frame or a moving mask.
 Can be any format and dimensions.
+The masked areas should be relative to the areas on the ref clip.

 __*`precision`*__
 Speed/Quality tradeoff in the range 1-4, with higher meaning finer more stable alignment up to a subpixel level.
 Higher is slower and requires more VRAM.
 2 or 3 works great in most cases.

-__*`iterations`* (optional)__
+__*`wide_search`* (optional)__
-Higher iterations can fix larger misalignment > 50 pixel, but are slower.
-Not needed in most cases.
-If the misalignment is roughly consistent, a manual shift/crop is recommended over increasing this.
+Enables a much larger search radius at the cost of speed.
+When set to True completely different crops like 4:3 and 16:9, sheering, and rotations up to 45° can be aligned.
+Recommended if the misalignment is larger than about 20 pixel.

 __*`lq_input`* (optional)__
 Enables better handling for low-quality input clips.
 When set to True general shapes are prioritized over high-frequency details like noise, grain, or compression artifacts by averaging the warping across a small area.
 Also fixes an issue sometimes noticeable in 2D animation, where lines can get slightly thicker/thinner due to warping.